 All items sold in the store are in good condition.
-Often volunteers will put in the work to clean up and even fix items before putting them on sale inside the store.
+Often volunteers will put in the work to deep clean the items and even fix items before putting them on sale inside the store.

-The store didn’t want any type of thanks for its effort.
-It was simply doing its part to meet the needs of the community and make it a better place to live in.
+The store volunteers don’t want any type of thanks for their efforts.
+They’re simply doing their part to meet the needs of the community and make it a better place to live in.

-There is a food bank operated by the church at the store as well.
+There is a food bank operated by the church’s We Care Mission as well.
 Food is provided for those in need in the hopes that those people can take their mind off where their next meal is coming from and focus on other aspects of life that will lead to them getting back on their feet.

 “Anything we can do to help people get out of a situation and on to something better is what we are all about,” Fromularo said.